contradb/contra/README.md

 2. The first user you create through the website has super special powers.

+### Outline of install for Windows - Dec 2018

+Sketch only and not tested - ask for help on any of this

+- Virtualbox Ubuntu LTS
+- clone git repo
+- install rbenv
+- install ruby 2.4.1 in rbenv
+- bundle install
+- configure config/database.yml
+- get a replica database from contradb.com

+Then:
+- bundle exec rspec [runs all tests]
+- bundle exec rails s [runs server on http://localhost:3000]
+- bundle exec rails c [runs repl loop]

 ## Deployment

 [Deployment instructions](https://github.com/contradb/contra/wiki/Installing-new-git-version-onto-production-server) are in the wiki.